TNO-ropt/ropt/docs/usage/running.md

 [1.00117794 1.0023715 ] 1.4078103983185034e-06
 ```

-This example uses the [OptimizationPlanRunner][ropt.plan.OptimizationPlanRunner]
+This example uses the [BasicOptimizer][ropt.plan.BasicOptimizer] class which
-class which provides a simplified interface for running optimizations.
-More
+provides a simplified interface for running optimizations.
+More complex
-complex optimization workflows can be implemented using the [plan][ropt.plan]
+optimization workflows can be implemented using the [plan][ropt.plan]
 functionality.